chrisjsewell/ipypublish/README.md

 - the variable's name is created from the latex_caption value
 - the variable's value is the first paragraph of the markdown text (i.e. nothing after a \n)

-If a subsequent **figure or table** cell has a label matching any stored variable name, for example:
+If a subsequent **figure, table or code** cell has a label matching any stored variable name, for example:

 ```json
 {